Robert-van-Engelen/tinylisp/README.md

 ## Spoiler alert!

 In "[Lisp in under 1k lines of C, explained](https://github.com/Robert-van-Engelen/lisp)" I introduce another small Lisp interpreter that is largely based on tinylisp.
-It shares many similarities, but has over 40 built-in Lisp primitives, strings, macros, exceptions, execution tracing, a mark-sweep/compacting garbage collector and REPL.
+It shares many similarities, but has over 40 built-in Lisp primitives, strings, macros, exceptions, execution tracing, file loading, a mark-sweep/compacting garbage collector and REPL.